If you are a seller on Walmart Marketplace, then you certainly want to read about the so-called Walmart Keyword Bidding.

 It is important to structure your ad campaign based on your business goals.

-Say, for instance, if you desire to build awareness to any of your newly launched product, go for broad match type, as this increases impressions and helps you to use multiple keywords, based on your budget.
+Say, for instance, if you desire to build awareness for your newly launched products, go for broad match type, as this increases impressions and helps you to use multiple keywords, based on your budget.

 But if you are looking for performance, in the long run, start by using “broad match” and after some weeks, check your reports, put your money on lucrative keywords, and eliminate non-converting keywords.

 Analyze Your Actual Results & ROI (Return On Investment)

 Walmart’s Performance Ads come with a self-serve and distinctive dashboard containing reports.
 This helps sellers to inspect how each campaign is performing.

 These are the metrics that you will see on the dashboard:

 - Daily performance: This is a metric that shows your day-to-day performance so that you can track your progress.